bharathraj1024/AI-Driven-Smart-Surveillance-for-Weapon-Detection-Using-YOLOv8/README.md

 2. Webcam monitoring starts
 3. YOLOv8 detects handguns in real time
 4. Detected frames are sent to Django backend
-5. Real-time alerts are sent through registered email or mobile number
+5. Real-time alerts are sent through configured email or mobile notification services
 6. Detection logs and monitoring records are stored
 7. Users can access previous detection history through the dashboard